Louis de Gonzague, Duke of Nevers: Marriage

-On 4 March 1565 Nevers was married to the heiress Henriette de Clèves who brought with her to the marriage the Nivernais and the county of the Rethelois.
+On 4 March 1565 Nevers was married to the heiress Henriette de Clèves who brought with her to the marriage the Nivernais and the county of Rethel.
 Catherine de Medici had helped engineer this marriage for her favourite.
 As such Louis de Gonzague became duke of Nevers jure uxoris.
 This was due to the extinction of the male line with the death of Jacques de Clèves, Duke of Nevers the previous year.
 Nevers was supported in his militant Catholicism by his wife, who shared his proclivities for uncompromising Catholicism.
 Henriette's sisters would marry Henri I, Duke of Guise, another leader militant Catholic, and Henri, Prince of Condé, who would be one of the leader Protestant rebels in the later wars of religion.

 Children

-His first son held the title of comte de Rethelois during his lifetime.
+His first son held the title of comte de Rethel during his lifetime.
 Their son Charles became duke of Mantua in 1627, establishing the Gonzaga-Nevers line.
 Charles' grandson, Charles II, Duke of Mantua and Montferrat, sold the titles of Nevers and Rethel to Cardinal Mazarin in 1659.

 Louis, Duke of Nevers, and his wife had five children: